Yuvaraj787/CLOUD-NOTES-APP/README.md

 ## Deployment

-The application has been deployed to Heroku and the link to Heroku:-
+The application has been deployed to Heroku and the lin k to Heroku:-

  * [Heroku - Note Taker](https://note-taker-app-stella.herokuapp.com/)